SpektraSystems/openshift-container-platform/docs/Lab 4: Integration-of-ACR- with-OpenShift.md

 32. Now to check whether the image has been pushed to the repository, you can click on **Repositories** under Services on the menu on left side of the blade.
 <img src="../images/134repositories.jpg"/>

-33. In the next blade that come up, if the push has been successful, you can see sample/todapp repository there.
+33. In the next blade that come up, if the push has been **successful**, you can see sample/todapp repository there.
 <img src="../images/135repositoriesview.jpg"/>

 [<Previous](/docs/Lab%203:%20Deploying-workload-on-Openshift.md)